CURRENT PROJECT

 All Points North (APN) is an expansion of an existing 77-bed residential treatment facility, already operating at full capacity, involving the construction and operation of a new 84-bed facility with associated medical, clinical, and operational spaces on an adjacent parcel of land.

-The project aims to address the rising concerns of drug overdose deaths and the increasing number of addiction patients in need of immediate care.
+The project aims to address rises in drug overdose deaths and increasing number of addiction patients in need of immediate care.
 The vision for the project is to combine a state-of-the-art treatment and aftercare program with a modern residential facility and up-to-date amenities.

-LCR’s rigorous project selection and underwriting processes ensure we partner only with developers who have long standing track records of success and strong credit worthiness.
+LCR’s rigorous project selection and underwriting processes ensure that we partner only with developers with long track records of success and strong creditworthiness.

 Project Summary